Facts about Tetanus

 Recovery from tetanus illness may not result in lifelong immunity.
 Another infection could occur unless immunization is provided soon after the person's condition has stabilized.

-Learn more about tetanus in adults and the vaccine to prevent it.
+Learn more about tetanus and the vaccine to prevent it.